Main Library

 Making Alternative Payment Models Work For Patients

-August 13, 2021Purva Rawal, Annie Cloke, Lu ZawistowichNo CommentsHealth AffairsSocial Determinants of Health (SDOH),Alternative payment models (APMs),Community Health Solutions
+August 13, 2021Purva Rawal, Annie Cloke, Lu ZawistowichNo CommentsHealth AffairsSocial Determinants Of Health (SDOH),Alternative payment models (APMs),Community Health Solutions

 As the Center for Medicare and Medicaid Innovation (Innovation Center) enters its second decade, a confluence of factors has opened a window of opportunity to move beyond simply testing new models to transforming our health system into one that is more resilient for patients and providers.
 In this moment, achieving measurable and sustainable savings without compromising quality will require policy makers to operationalize the long-discussed goal of patient-centeredness.